Solo Mining vs Pool Mining — Which Is More Profitable?

 Pool mining variance

 Daily payout is essentially deterministic.
-With 1,000+ miners in a large pool, you’re paid your share every day, ±5% noise.
-The dashboard shows steady accumulation.
-You can budget against expected income.
-You can sleep.
+With a thousand-plus miners in a large pool, you’re paid your share every day, give or take a few percent.
+The dashboard shows steady accumulation, you can budget against expected income, and you can sleep.

 Solo mining variance

-Read that again: 1 in 20 single-rig solo miners on BCH will go more than 13 months without finding a block.
-That’s not pool failure or hardware failure.
-That’s just where the dice landed.
-The math says they’re due for a block — but “due” doesn’t mean “soon.”
+Read that again: about 1 in 20 single-rig solo miners on BCH will go more than 11 months without finding a block.
+That’s not pool failure or hardware failure — it’s just where the dice landed.
+The math says they’re due, but “due” doesn’t mean “soon.”
 The dice have no memory.
+(For the full distribution math, see our mining variance and Poisson guide.)

-The miners who can’t tolerate this stop solo mining within the first dry stretch.
-They switch to a pool, accept the small daily payouts, and sleep better.
+The miners who can’t tolerate this tend to quit solo mining inside the first dry stretch, switch to a pool, accept the small daily payouts, and sleep better.
 That’s a perfectly rational choice.
-Variance tolerance is a real thing, and it has real value.
+Variance tolerance is a real thing with real value.
+The ones who can tolerate it accept the swings, run the math, and wait — and sometimes they experience the opposite extreme, several blocks within a few weeks, which is equally normal variance.

 Operational comparison